by Invarians: Roadmap Q3-Q4 2026

 You own the decision.

 Live execution context across L1, L2, and bridge.
-Regime, divergence, structural state: signed and verifiable.
+Regime (12 signed codes per chain), Drift Signal, structural state: signed and verifiable.